-COLUMN ASSOCIATION OF THE COLUMN ASSOCIATION

-COMM 1130 Public Speaking OR COMM 2120 Interpersonal Communication3
+COMM 1130 Public Speaking OR COMM 2120 Interpersonal Communication .3

 ENGL 1110 Composition I

-MATH 1130 Survey of Mathematics3
+MATH 1130 Survey of Mathematics .3

 Social and Behavioral Science ELECTIVE

+Choose an elective from Area IV on the Clovis Community College General Education Core (see pages 31-32).

-Humanities or Arts ELECTIVE
+Humanities or Arts ELECTIVE .3

+Choose an elective from Area V or Area VI on the Clovis Commu- nity College General Education Core (see pages 31-32).

-Program Requirements (54 credits)
+Ρ rogram Requirements (54 credits)

-AT 100 Introduction to Automotive Electronics 4
+AT 100 Introduction to Automotive Electronics

-AT 111 Engine Repair Theory 3
+AT 111 Engine Repair Theory .3

-AT 111L Engine Repair Lab 2
+AT 111L Engine Repair Lab .2

-AT 112 Automatic Transmissions and Transaxle Theory 3
+AT 112 Automatic Transmissions and Transaxle Theory .3

-AT 112L Automatic Transmissions and Transaxle Lab 2
+AT 112L Automatic Transmissions and Transaxle Lab .
+2

-AT 113 Manual Transmissions Theory 2
+AT 113 Manual Transmissions Theory .
+2

-AT 113L Manual Transmissions Lab 1
+AT 113L Manual Transmissions Lab

-AT 114 Suspension and Steering Theory 3
+AT 114 Suspension and Steering Theory .3

-AT 114L Suspension and Steering Lab 2
+AT 114L Suspension and Steering Lab

-AT 115 Brake Systems Theory 3
+AT 115 Brake Systems Theory .3

-AT 115L Brake Systems Lab 2
+AT 115L Brake Systems Lab .2

 AT 120 Welding for Automotive Technology 2

 AT 121 Engine Repair Diagnostics 2

 AT 122 Electronic Transmission Diagnostics 1

 AT 124 Fundamentals of Electronic Steering Systems 2

 AT 125 Fundamentals of Antilock Brake Systems 2

 AT 216 Automotive Electronics Theory 3

 AT 216L Automotive Electronics Lab 2

 AT 217 Automotive HVAC Theory 2

 AT 217L Automotive HVAC Lab 1

-AT 218 Engine Performance Theory 6
+AT 218 Engine Performance Theory б

 AT 218L Engine Performance Lab 4

-Total credits required for an Associate of Applied Science in Automotive Technology .69
+Total credits required for an Associate of Applied Science in

-CERTIFICATE OF COMPLETION IN AUTOMOTIVE CHASSIS SYSTEMS (35 CREDITS)
+CERTIFICATE OF COMPLETION IN AUTOMOTIVE CHASSIS SYSTEMS\^ (35 CREDITS)